-Emma Holland Mountain Training specialises in navigation training and can organise courses, training and support for all abilities and levels, including Duke of Edinburgh awards.
+Emma Holland Mountain Training specialises in navigation training in the Peak District and can organise courses, training and support for all abilities and levels, including Duke of Edinburgh awards.
 If you are training to be a Lowland Leader, Hill and Moorland Leader or Mountain Leader or if you want to lead private group walks for friends or colleagues EHMT offers a very personal service to plan a session for your group or individual goals.

 Beginners Map & Compass Skills

 Spend a day with Emma to learn the basics of how to use a map and compass and to understand the importance of carrying a map and compass with you whilst on a walk.
 GPS technology, smartphones or google maps are a great compliment to finding your way or navigating a route, however they should never be relied upon.
 This course will be your essential first step towards learning to navigate confidently and safely.

 NNAS Navigation Courses